07 March V10 Paulet Island 5061 2000px

 6. Sustainability and environmental responsibility

-With increasing regulatory pressure and growing environmental awareness, sustainability is essential.
+With increasing regulatory pressure and growing environmental awareness, sustainability has become essential for the cruise industry.

 7. A smart investment